oliveiralecca/university-tvtime-app/README.md

 $ yarn or npm i

 # Run the project
-$ yarn dev:server or npm run dev:server
+$ yarn dev or npm run dev

-# The server will initialize in the <http://localhost:3333>
+# The server will initialize in the <http://localhost:3000>
 ```

 Web